Bazel (software)

-Similar to building tools like Make, Apache Ant, or Apache Maven, Bazel builds software applications from source code using a set of rules.
-Rules and macros are created in the Starlark language (previously called Skylark), a dialect of Python.
-There are built-in rules for building software written in the programming languages of Java, C, C++, Go, Python, Objective-C, and Bourne shell scripts.
+Similar to build tools like Make, Apache Ant, and Apache Maven, Bazel builds software applications from source code using rules.
+Rules and macros are created in the Starlark language, a dialect of Python.
+There are built-in rules for building software written in Java, Kotlin, Scala, C, C++, Go, Python, Rust, JavaScript, Objective-C, and bash scripts.
 Bazel can produce software application packages suitable for deployment for the Android and iOS operating systems.